cabforum/servercert/docs/BR.md

 ##### 7.1.2.7.7 Subscriber Certificate Authority Information Access

-If the Authority Information Access extension is present, the `AuthorityInfoAccessSyntax` MUST contain one or more `AccessDescription`s.
+If present, the `AuthorityInfoAccessSyntax` MUST contain one or more `AccessDescription`s.
 Each `AccessDescription` MUST only contain a permitted `accessMethod`, as detailed below, and each `accessLocation` MUST be encoded as the specified `GeneralName` type.

 The `AuthorityInfoAccessSyntax` MAY contain multiple `AccessDescription`s with the same `accessMethod`, if permitted for that `accessMethod`.
 When multiple `AccessDescription`s are present with the same `accessMethod`, each `accessLocation` MUST be unique, and each `AccessDescription` MUST be ordered in priority for that `accessMethod`, with the most-preferred `accessLocation` being the first `AccessDescription`.
 No ordering requirements are given for `AccessDescription`s that contain different `accessMethod`s, provided that previous requirement is satisfied.